Visual Studio Code 1.20 has been released, changing the maximum file size that can be saved in VS Code!

 In a multi-root workspace environment, the current specification does not allow you to write a launch.json that launches related applications located in multiple directories at the same time, so a specification has been added to absorb this into the code-workspace file

-I've tried writing a launch.json that can launch a client and a server, or a group of web servers with different roles, all at once, but I remember it didn't work out and I gave up, but it turns out I couldn't do it in the first place.
+I've tried writing a launch.json file that could start a client and server, or a group of web servers with different roles, all at once, but I remember it not working and I gave up.
+It turns out it wasn't even possible in the first place.

-That project is already over, so I'm not in a position to use it right now, but it's an interesting feature, so I'll keep it in mind.
+That project is already finished, so I don't need it right now, but it's an interesting feature, so I'll keep it in mind.

 Other debugging-related changes include the introduction of an option to attach a debugger to each clustered process in the node.js cluster module, and the ability to select the node.js runtime even in nvm environments